Unwanted (album)

 Heather Baron-Gracie (the band's lead singer and rhythm guitarist) co-wrote all of the album's songs with a close group of musical collaborators, including drummer Doran, Kelsi Luck, Cervini, Sam de Jong, Whakaio Taahi, Andrew Goldstein, and Drew Fulk.
 Many of the lyrics on Unwanted discuss darker topics, including anger, jealousy, substance use, depression, and suicide.
-Musically, the record was inspired by a variety of bands, including Paramore, My Chemical Romance, Green Day, Liz Phair, and Courtney Love; many critics have also compared the album to the work of Avril Lavigne.
+Musically, the record was inspired by bands and musicians like Paramore, My Chemical Romance, Green Day, Liz Phair, and Courtney Love.
+Many critics have also compared the album to the work of Avril Lavigne.

 According to review aggregators Metacritic and AnyDecentMusic?, Unwanted received mostly positive reviews from critics, with many applauding the band's continuing evolution, the record's heavier sound, and Cervini's pop-punk production.
-Some critics, however, felt that the album was too prosaic and derivative.
+Some critics felt that the album was too prosaic and derivative.
 Unwanted debuted at number four on the UK Albums Chart and at number one on the UK Independent Albums Chart.
 To support the album, music videos for the songs "Lies", "Reasons to Live", "Jealousy", "Clean", and "Unwanted" were released.

 Production

 Background

-In 2018, Pale Waves released their debut album, My Mind Makes Noises; heavily influenced by the music of the 1980s, the record received mostly positive attention.
+In 2018, Pale Waves released their debut album, My Mind Makes Noises.
+Heavily influenced by the music of the 1980s, the record received mostly positive attention.
 Three years later, in 2021, the band released their second album, Who Am I?
 This record moved away from the 80s-inspired sound of the band's debut, instead taking inspiration from the alternative rock and pop rock of the 1990s and 2000.
 The album's lyrics focused mostly on lead singer Heather Baron-Gracie's romantic life and her LGBTQ+ identity.
-Because Who Am I? was released in the midst of the COVID-19 pandemic, Pale Waves had to postpone a tour in support of the album until 2022.
+Because Who Am I? was released during the COVID-19 pandemic, Pale Waves had to postpone a tour in support of the album until 2022.